bakonaanlong/Engagement-Analysis/README.md

 TECHNOLOGIES USED

-Power Query for Extracting and Transforming
-My Brain for brainstorming
+Power Query for Extracting and Transforming the data My Brain for brainstorming
 Excel for Visualization